 - Computerized tomography (CT) scans.
 This method uses X-rays to create images and look for stones inside the kidneys.

-At the present time, genetic testing for the defective gene is not often used to find cystinuria, but can play a role in diagnosis if needed.
+At the present time, genetic testing is not often used to find cystinuria, but can play a role in diagnosis if needed.

 What is the treatment for cystinuria?

 Treatment starts with doing things to keep stones from forming.
 For adults and children, this means drinking more water, reducing salt, and eating less meat.
 If these steps are not enough, you may also need to take special medicine to help keep stones from forming.

 - Drinking more water.
 Drinking lots of water will lower the ability for the cystine to form stones in the urine.
 Ask your healthcare provider how much water you should drink each day to help keep stones from forming.

 - Changing your diet.
 Cystine stones are less able to form in urine that is less acidic.
 Eating more fruits and vegetables can make the urine less acidic.
 Eating meat produces urine that has more acid, which can increase your risk for cystine stones.

 - Reducing salt.
 Eating less salt can help keep cystine stones from forming.
 Try not to eat salty foods, including potato chips, French fries, sandwich meats, canned soups, and packaged meals.

 - Medicine.
 Some people may also need to take prescription medicine to help keep stones from forming.
 Different medicines work in different ways.
 Some types help to keep your urine less acidic.
 Other types help keep cystine stones from forming by not allowing crystals to come together.
 Your healthcare provider can explain these different options and help you find the right medicine for you.